Last Updated: October 17, 2024

 illustration of step 3 in forming an llc in new hampshire

 Complete and submit the LLC paperwork.
 To form your New Hampshire LLC, file your Certificate of Formation with the New Hampshire Secretary of State, Corporations Division.
-We’ll guide you through this step and complete the filing for you when you use our business formation services.
+We’ll guide you through this step and complete the filing for you when you use our business formation plans.
 And to get you up and running faster, we can provide expedited service to put you at the front of the line.

 If you choose to complete the process on your own, follow these instructions for starting an LLC in NH.